BIOL275-MSUM/eda-MaryJo-Nelson/README.md

 ## Methods

-### Data Aquisition
+### Data Acquisition

 I am using data collected from longitudinal bird surveys conducted at the MSUM Regional Science Center in 2018 and 2019 by the Geospatial Ecology Lab in the Biosciences Department of MSUM.
-I exported the data from a Microsoft Access database into Excel, and then read the Excel sheets into R using the (readxl) package (R Core Team 2020, Wickham et al 2019).
+I exported the data from a Microsoft Access database into Excel, and then read the Excel sheets into RStudio using the (readxl) package (RStudio Team 2021, Wickham et al 2019).

 ### Data Preparation

-I used several functions from the (dplyr) package in R Studio to prepare my data for analysis (RStudio Team (2021, Wickham et al 2020).
 The data collected was spread amongst several tables, with the variables I was hoping to compare all being in different locations.
-Therefore, the next step I took was to join the desired tables using the left\_join function.
-I then used the select function so the table would show only the variables I wanted to look at.
+Therefore, the next step I took was to join the desired tables using the left\_join function in (dplyr).
+I then used the select function in (dplyr) so the table would show only the variables I wanted to look at (Wickham et al 2020).
 This gave me one clean, large table for all the data collected.
-Finally, using this table and the filter function, I created several smaller tables that only contained the information for each individual year as well as tables for specific species, such as the Black-Billed Cuckoo.
+Finally, using this table and the base R filter function, I created several smaller tables that only contained the information for each individual year, transect, and specific species, such as the Black-Billed Cuckoo (R Core Team 2020).

 ## Results